patrick-sharp/waypoint.nvim/README.md

 [ ] handle the case where the file doesn't exist
 [ ] handle the case where the file gets renamed
-[x] fix bug where vanilla highlights at end of line don't get applied [ ] make indentation saved by number of indents, not number of spaces [ ] when you expand the context, keep the selected waypoint at the same point in the window rather than centering on it [ ] try this: instead of aligning every waypoint with every other one, only align a waypoint with its neighbors who have the same parent
+[x] fix bug where vanilla highlights at end of line don't get applied [x] make indentation saved by number of indents, not number of spaces [ ] when you expand the context, keep the selected waypoint at the same point in the window rather than centering on it

 ### ADVANCED FEATURES:
 [x] delete waypoint from floating window with dd